cociorbaandrei/UnityShaders/README.md

 *ASDTLight*:

  Probably not as light as it sounds.
 It uses the Unity Surface shader interface, which sets up a lot of stuff automaticly.
-But it does make it more widely compatable.
+But it does make it more widely compatible.

 *BASIC*: